Police Drones In Law Enforcement and Investigations

 What are Police Drones?

-Drones are unmanned aerial vehicles (UAVs), also known as unmanned aerial systems (UAS), that a user remotely controls.
-Drones can be equipped with various equipment such as daytime video recorders, low visibility surveillance video, live feed cameras, radar sensors, digital cameras, and radio equipment.
+Drones are uncrewed aerial vehicles (UAVs), also known as unmanned aerial systems (UAS), that users control remotely.
+They can be equipped with various equipment, such as daytime video recorders, low-visibility surveillance video, live-feed cameras, radar sensors, digital cameras, and radio equipment.
 In addition, you can mount infrared cameras, sound recorders, laser scanners, thermal imaging, and GPS equipment on a drone.

 Eventually, weapon-ready police drones may include equipment like stun guns, automatic fire weapons, tasers, and grenades, depending on the situation.
 Still, no police drones have been equipped with such weapons.

-Although law enforcement drones are still in the beginning stages, they are becoming increasingly important to police investigations.
-Many police drones are being used for search and rescue missions where a low-flying aerial view is more powerful than using a “bird in the sky” or helicopter, or “boots on the ground,” often consisting of tens or even hundreds of officers patrolling an area on foot.
+Although law enforcement drones are still in their early stages, they are becoming increasingly crucial to police investigations.
+Many police drones are being used for search and rescue missions, where a low-flying aerial view is more powerful than using a “bird in the sky,” helicopter, or boots on the ground, which often consist of tens or even hundreds of officers patrolling an area on foot.

-Additionally, police use drones to document crime scenes more accurately, helping to solve cases more quickly and helping to preserve more details that prosecutors can use to help convict criminals.
+Additionally, police use drones to document crime scenes more accurately, which helps them solve cases more quickly and preserves more details that prosecutors can use to convict criminals.

-However, once a police department is granted permission to use drones, the various civil rights and privacy laws that could potentially come into play are controlled by each state legislature and the laws created by local jurisdictions, i.e. county and city governments.
+However, once a police department is granted permission to use drones, the various civil rights and privacy laws that could potentially apply are controlled by each state legislature and the laws created by local jurisdictions, such as county and city governments.

-This means that some police departments must get a warrant before using police drones or any type of unmanned aerial vehicle for surveillance purposes.
+This means some police departments must obtain a warrant before using police drones or any uncrewed aerial vehicle for surveillance.
 In contrast, others are not required to do so.
-However, even in jurisdictions where a warrant is not legally required, many police departments have created their own internal regulations.
+However, even in jurisdictions where a warrant is not legally required, many police departments have created their internal regulations.

 It should be noted that members in both the United States Senate and the United States House of Representatives introduced bills that require all police departments in all states and across all local jurisdictions to get a warrant to use police drones.
 Although these early drone bills died before a vote could be taken, similar bills are expected to be introduced soon.